fdharamshi/fdharamshi.github.io/public/pages/overview.md

 ## Summary

-Senior Software Developer specializing in web application development.
-Experienced with all stages of the development cycle for dynamic web projects.
-Well-versed in numerous programming languages including C# .NET, Python and JavaScript/TypeScript.
-Strong background in both accounting/auditing and software development.
+Software Developer specializing in Mobile Application Development.
+Experienced with all stages of the development cycle for full-fledged mobile apps.
+Well-versed in numerous programming languages including Java, Swift, Python and JavaScript/TypeScript.
+Strong background in backend and frontend development.
 Mitigated the gap between end users and developers, co-designed and built scalable solutions.

 ## Experience